iterait/emloop/docs/tutorial.rst

       batch_size: 4

-We can pass arbitrary other constants to the dataset as they will be hidden in the `**kwargs` of the dataset `_init_with_kwargs` method.
+We can pass arbitrary other constants to the dataset as they will be hidden in the `**kwargs` of the dataset's `_init_with_kwargs` method.

 **Note:** The whole `dataset` section will be passed as a string-encoded YAML to the dataset constructor.
 In the case of using `cxflow.BaseDataset`, the YAML is automatically decoded and the individual variables are passed to `_init_with_kwargs` method.

 Model
 =====

-Similarly, the model is defined in the `net` section.
+Similarly to the dataset, the model is defined in the `net` section.
 In our case, we want to specify `module` and `class` of the model together with `optimizer` and `hidden` as required from the model's `_create_net` method.
-In addition, we specify the network `name` which will be used for logging directory creation.
+In addition, we will specify the network `name` which will be used for naming the logging directory.

-In addition, we have to specify which variables are the network inputs and which variables are on the output.
+In addition, we have to specify which TensorFlow variable names are the network inputs and which variable names are on the output.
 This is done by `inputs` and `outputs` config items.
-Note that (in case of TensorFlow) the specified inputs and outputs must match the named variables in the network.

 .. code-block:: yaml